 Of course, there are times when a leave-things-as-they-are strategy could actually be reckless.
 For example, if you found that the deceased person had recently moved money out of conventional investment vehicles into something that looks way too speculative or shady to you, then you would want to shift the assets back into a safer place.

-Needless to say, your fiduciary responsibility—your position of trust, in charge of someone else’s money—obligates you to act with absolute integrity when dealing with estate assets.
+Needless to say, your fiduciary responsibility requires you to act with absolute integrity when dealing with estate assets.
 You should never use the assets in a way that benefits you personally.
 For example, you should never invest estate money in your own business or sell assets to friends or relatives at less than their market value.
 This kind of behavior will surely get you "fired"—and could result in you being personally liable to the estate for any financial losses it suffered.